Aermoss/PySDL3/README.md

 ## Getting Started
 Just run one of the following commands in a terminal:
 ```
-# To install the latest stable version from PyPi:
+# To install the latest stable version from PyPI:
 pip install --upgrade PySDL3

 # To install the latest development version from GitHub: